mulle-nat-stash/mulle-bootstrap/FAQ.md

 ### Is it a problem if a repository appears twice ?

-No, if the repositoris entry matches.
-If it doesn't match, it can be a problem.
+No, if the repository entries match.
+If they doen't match, it can be a problem.